Sedith/batchfilemanage-python/README.md

 ##### Move

-Move all files contained in subfolders in working directory.
+Move all files from subfolders into working directory.

 ##### Number

-Rename all images (jpgs and pngs) in directory with increasing numbers.
+Rename all images with increasing indices.

 ##### Remove